kairaveet/subsplice/docs/starting_with_psi.rst

 .. code-block:: python

-   import splicespectrax as ss
+   import subsplice as ss
    print(ss.__version__)

 You should see:

 .. code-block::

-   2025.0.6
+   0.0.0

 If you see this version number without errors, you are ready to continue.